-Atchley will present “Jesus – The Unique Son of God” on Tuesday, April 1, and Russell will present “Jesus – The Only Way to Heaven” on Thursday, April 3.
+Lawson’s lectures will address “Present at the Creation” on Tuesday, April 14, and “Present Near the Conclusion” on Thursday, April 16.
 Both lectures are free and open to the public.

-The Webb Lecture Series were inaugurated in 2003 and named in honor of Dr. and Mrs. Henry Webb.
+The Webb Lecture Series were inaugurated in 2003 and named in honor of Dr. Henry Webb and his late wife, Em.
 Dr. Webb is professor emeritus of church history at Milligan College and one of the leading Restoration Movement church historians.